fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/sort.md

 ---
-title: Sort data | FusionCharts
+title: Sort Data | FusionCharts
 description: This article outlines the steps to sort data.
-heading: Sort data
+heading: Sort Data
 ---

 One of the major requirements while working with large sets of data is to sort the data in a specific order - most commonly, ascending or descending.